Liover Peguero Preview, Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff leads MLB.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks first in the league.

-- The Braves' 3.89 team ERA ranks fifth across all league pitching staffs.
+- The Braves have the fifth-ranked team ERA across all league pitching staffs (3.88).

-- The Braves surrender the second-fewest home runs in baseball (149 total, 1.1 per game).
+- Braves pitchers combine to allow the second-fewest home runs in baseball (150 total, 1.1 per game).

+- Dodd will take the mound to start for the Braves, his first this season.

+- It's the first appearance this season for the 25-year-old lefty, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.